kgdunn/pid-book/univariate-review/univariate-review.rst

 	b)	We are testing an alternative, cheaper raw material in our process, but want to be sure our product's final properties are unaffected.
 Our raw material dispensing system will need to be modified to dispense material B. This requires the production line to be shut down for 15 hours while the new dispenser, lent from the supplier, is installed.
 The new supplier has given us 8 representative batches of their new material to test, and each test will take 3 hours.
 We are inclined to run these 8 batches over the weekend: set up the dispenser on Friday night (15 hours), run the tests from Saturday noon to Sunday noon, then return the line back to normal for Monday's shift.
 How might we violate the assumptions required by the data analysis steps above when we compare 8 batches of material A (collected on Thursday and Friday) to the 8 batches from material B?
 What might we do to avoid these problems?

 		-	The 8 tests are run sequentially, so **any changes** in conditions between these 8 runs and the 8 runs from material A will be confounded (confused) in the results.
 List some actual scenarios how confounding between the weekday and weekend experiments occur:

-			.. only:: studentlatex

-				-
-				-
-				-
-				-

-			.. only:: inst

 			-	For example, the staff running the equipment on the weekend are likely not the same staff that run the equipment on weekdays.

 			-	The change in the dispenser may have inadvertently modified other parts of the process, and in fact the dispenser itself might be related to product quality.

 			-	The samples from the tests will be collected and only analyzed in the lab on Monday, whereas the samples from material A are normally analyzed on the same day - that waiting period may degrade the sample.

 		 This confounding with all these other, potential factors means that we will not be able to determine whether material B caused a true difference, or whether it was due to the other conditions.

 		-	It is certainly expensive and impractical to randomize the runs in this case.
 Randomization would mean we randomly run the 16 tests, with the A and B chosen in random order, e.g. ``A B A B A A B B A A B B B A B A``.
 This particular randomization sequence would require changing the dispenser 9 times.

 		-	One suboptimal sequence of running the system is ``A A A A B B B B A A A A B B B B``.
 This requires changing the dispenser 4 times (one extra change to get the system back to material A).
 We run each (``A A A A B B B B``) sequence on two different weekends, changing the operating staff between the two groups of 8 runs, making sure the sample analysis follows the usual protocols, and so on, then we reduced the chance of confounding the results.

 Randomization might be expensive and time-consuming in some studies, but it is the insurance we require to avoid being misled.
 These two examples demonstrate this principle: **block what you can and randomize what you cannot**.
 We will review these concepts again in the :ref:`design and analysis of experiments section <SECTION-design-analysis-experiments>`.
 If the change being tested is expected to improve the process, then we must follow these precautions to avoid a process upgrade/modification  that does not lead to the expected improvement; or the the converse - a missed opportunity.